notofonts/noto-docs/src/descriptions/NotoSansCherokee.md

-Noto Sans Cherokee is a sanserif design for texts in the Cherokee script.
+Noto Sans Cherokee is a sans serif design for texts in the Cherokee script.
 It has multiple weights, contains 273 glyphs, 6 OpenType features, and supports 186 characters from 3 Unicode blocks.